8th Armored Brigade (Israel)

-The 8th Armored Brigade (חטיבה שמונה, Hativa Shmoneh) is an Israeli Defense Forces reserve armored brigade assigned to the 91st Division.
+The 8th Armored Brigade (חטיבה שמונה, Hativa Shmoneh) is an Israel Defense Forces reserve armored brigade assigned to the 91st Division.
 It was the Israel Defense Forces' first armoured brigade which possessed tanks, jeeps and armoured personnel carriers (APCs), whereas all other IDF units at the time were entirely infantry-based.

 The brigade was called 'armoured' for morale reasons, although in reality it only had a single tank company (later in the war, two companies), and a single APC company (these companies became the brigade's armoured battalion), and an assault battalion composed of jeeps.

 The Brigade's first commander was Yitzhak Sadeh.